Defragster/MultiLCD/README.md

 MultiLCD Library for Arduino
 ============================

+This was start source fork for a DigiStump PRO library : for the Pro please use: MicrOledPro

 _Written by Stanley Huang, distributed under GPL._

 MultiLCD is an Arduino library designed for displaying characters and bitmaps on different models of Arduino LCD display shields/modules with easy-to-use and unified API.
 It is developed with performance in the first priority.
 For supporting a wide range of devices and providing additional rendering APIs, the new implementation inherits a modified version of UTFT library.
 That means most APIs of UTFT are accessible via MultiLCD library.